janhvigupta18/Digital-Asset-Management/README.md

 ## Introduction

 Managing digital assets such as images can be a challenging task, especially as the volume of content grows.
-The DAM App addresses this challenge by providing a user-friendly platform that combines image storage, modification, and intelligent tagging in 1 seamless experience.
+The DAM App addresses this challenge by providing a user-friendly platform that combines image storage, modification, and intelligent tagging in one seamless experience.

 ## Features